12 Sep 2017 2 mins read Tips and Guides

 Commercial kitchens require large equipment such as restaurant refrigeration, ovens, etc. You will need to place these against a long wall area.
 Similarly, you must place your work tables in the centre of the kitchen.
 This will enable your workers to avoid commercial deep fryers and freezers.
 Some aspects that you will need to focus on in a commercial kitchen include:

 Your cooks will need to have ample light at all times.
 This would enable them to attend to the minutest details with precision.
 Proper lighting does not only enhance the ambience of your facility.
 It can promote higher safety levels too.

 – The Sanitation:

-For this, you will need to keep your facility surfaces clean and disinfected.
-You will need to ensure that your staff washes dishes and equipment with a disinfecting solution after use.
+For this, you must keep your facility surfaces clean and disinfected.
+Ensure your staff washes dishes and equipment with a disinfecting solution after use.

 – Temperature Control: